How much compensation for a roundabout accident claim? Who is At Fault?

 |Loss of benefits||£5,000 - £500,000||If you have missed work due to your injuries, you can claim for actual income lost.
 In some cases, a higher payout than the maximum can be offered.|

 When you work with us, we will handle your claim on a No Win No Fee basis.
-All of our in-house solicitors operate to this payment structure.
+All of the solicitors on our panel operate to this payment structure.
 So, what does it mean?
 Basically, you will only pay legal fees if your case is a success.
-If, for some reason, we do not manage to successfully secure compensation for you, you won’t have to pay a penny.
-This eliminates the financial risk that is typically associated with making a claim for roundabout accident compensation.
+If your claim is unsuccessful, you won’t have to pay a penny to your solicitor.
+This drastically reduces the financial risk that is typically associated with making a claim for a roundabout accident compensation.
 After all, if you were to opt for a solicitor that charges per hour, there is always the huge risk that you could wind up with no compensation yet a massive legal bill to fund.
-You would be in an even worse position than you were when the process begun.
-This will never happen when you work with our No Win No Fee roundabout collision solicitors.
+You would be in an even worse position than you were when the process began.

 There may be many legal firms that can help you to launch a claim for a crash on a roundabout.
 However, you will struggle to find one that operates in the transparent, empathetic, and efficient manner that we do.
 We have many years of experience in the personal injury sector, and we have helped huge numbers of personal injury victims to get the compensation that they deserve.
 This includes car hit me on roundabout claims, as well as claims for accidents caused by drivers using the wrong lane and more.
 All you need to do is look at the feedback we have received from previous clients.
 You will see that we have an outstanding reputation in the industry; something we are very proud of.